415 lines

 new vectors, the code focuses on the high-level objective of the loop.
 This

-abstracts away some of the commonplace code so its easier to see the concepts
+abstracts away some of the commonplace code so it’s easier to see the concepts

 that are unique to this code, such as the filtering condition each element in